December 2002 Archives

 I am the very model of a heroine barbarian!

-ebullient - zestfully enthusiastic ("the
+zestfully enthusiastic ("the ebullient

-lesser-known meaning: boiling; bubbling)
+meaning: boiling; bubbling)

 The literal meaning was the earlier (1599), the figurative sense of "enthusiastic" is first recorded 1664.